Replicable Reinforcement Learning with Linear Function Approximation: Preliminaries

 \begin{assumption}[MDP properties] All rewards are bounded between $0$ and $1$, the features are normalized such that for all $(s, a)$, $\|\phi(s, a)\| \leq 1$ and for all $h$, we have $\max\{\| \mu(\states)\| , \|\theta_h\| \} \leq \sqrt{d}$. \end{assumption}

 A fundamental property that makes this framework interesting is that the Q-functions themselves are always contained within the span of the representation, i.e.

 \begin{proposition} [\citep{jin2020provably}] For any linear MDP and policy $\pi$, there exists a set of weights $\{\bw_{h}^{\pi}\}_{h \in [H]}$ such that for all $(s, a, h) \in \states \times \actions \times [H]$, we have $Q_h^\pi(s, a) = \langle \phi(s, a), \bw_h^\pi \rangle$ \enspace. \end{proposition} Note that simply assuming Proposition~\ref{prop:linmdp_weights} as our starting point, rather than making the linearity assumptions on the MDP, would not be enough for our algorithms, since we will have to propagate functions outside the linear class for exploration~\citep{jin2020provably}.
-A last fact that will come in useful at later part of this manuscript is that the weights within each linear MDP can be bounded from above.
+A last fact that will come in useful later is that the weights within each linear MDP can be bounded from above.

 \begin{proposition}[\cite{jin2020provably}] In a linear MDP, for any fixed policy $\pi$, let $\{\bw_{h}^{\pi}\}_{h \in [H]}$ be the corresponding weights such that $Q_h^\pi(s, a) = \langle \phi(s, a), \mathbf{w}_h^\pi \rangle$.
 For all $h$, we have that $\|\bw_h^{\pi}\| \leq 2H \sqrt{d}$\enspace. \end{proposition}